sensepost/yeti/README.txt

 To use the software:
 --------------------
-Download the distribution zip file.
+Download the distribution zip file (target/Yeti-1.0-distribution.zip).
-Unzip the zip file.
+Unzip the (Yeti-X.X-distribution.zip) zip file.
 To run Yeti, ensure you have at least Java 7 installed.
 Type into the command prompt (in the folder where the zip file was unpacked):